salrashid123/tpm2/README.md

 - `tpm2_duplicate_go`: Duplicate HMAC key from one tpm to another using go-tpm's direct API.
 Also calculate HMAC in go using the TPM

 - `hmac_import`: Import an external hmac key and use it to do hmac-stuff

+- `hmac_import`: Import an external aes key and use it to do hmac-stuff

 - `tpm_services`: samples in go for  standalone remote attestation, quote-verify and seal-unseal